ADDB - Policy Governing Fingerprint-Based Criminal History Record Information Checks(ADDB)

 VI.
 Determining Suitability

 The existence of a criminal record creates a high level of scrutiny of an applicant for or continued service in a position in the Hopkinton Public Schools.
-As determined by the Superintendent or his/her designee, no applicant will be hired or current employee retained, or volunteer accepted or retained, or individual permitted to regularly provide school related transportation for students, who has a criminal record containing information which, in the judgment of the Superintendent or designee, demonstrates a potential risk to students or otherwise compromises the ability of that individual to perform the duties of the position applied for or currently occupied.
+As determined by the Superintendent or his/her/their designee, no applicant will be hired or current employee retained, or volunteer accepted or retained, or individual permitted to regularly provide school related transportation for students, who has a criminal record containing information which, in the judgment of the Superintendent or designee, demonstrates a potential risk to students or otherwise compromises the ability of that individual to perform the duties of the position applied for or currently occupied.

 - Age of the applicant at the time of the offense and conviction;